 - a.
 The CPUC shall appoint a qualified archaeologist to represent the interests of the CPUC and oversee the implementation of the APMs with regard to archaeological resources on their behalf.
-The archaeologist shall meet the U.S. Secretary of the Interior's Professional Qualifications Standards for Archeology. - b.
+The archaeologist shall meet the U.S. Secretary of the Interior's Professional Qualifications Standards for Archeology. - b.a.
 The Project proponents shall make every effort to design the project to avoid known eligible or potentially eligible cultural resources for the Proposed Project, reasonably foreseeable distribution components, and alternatives.
 A 50-foot buffer, using flagging, rope, tape, or fencing, shall be established around the boundary of each respective resource, which shall be designated an environmentally sensitive area.
 If the proponent engineers determine that the project cannot be designed to avoid known cultural resources and construction will encroach upon the resource buffer, construction monitoring by an archaeologist shall be required.
-A Native American representative from a consulting tribe shall be retained to monitor the construction activities if the resource is a Native American archaeological site.
+A Native American representative from a consulting tribe identified by the CPUC shall be retained to monitor the construction activities if the resource is a Native American archaeological site that will be encroached upon.
+The Project proponent will be responsible for communicating project schedules and needs to the Native American monitor and/or tribe, but it is the responsibility of the tribe to ensure that the monitor is on site when called for, and work may proceed if the Project proponent has provided adequate notice of work.
 If an archaeological resource will be directly impacted, a detailed archaeological treatment plan shall be developed and implemented by the Project proponent's cultural resources principal investigator, as defined in APM CUL-1.
 The treatment plan shall be developed using the mitigation options provided under Section 15126.4(b) of the CEQA Guidelines.
-The CPUC and the CPUC professional archaeologist shall have opportunity to review and comment on the proposed treatment plan.
+The CPUC and the CPUC professional archaeologist shall have opportunity to review and comment on approve the proposed treatment plan.
 If the resource is a Native American archaeological site, tribes that have entered into AB 52 consultation with the CPUC shall have the opportunity to review and comment on the treatment plan.
-The resource and treatment method shall be documented in a professional-level technical report to be filed with the California Historical Resources Information System.
+The resource and treatment method shall be documented in a professional-level technical report to be filed with the California Historical Resources Information System. - e-b.

-c.
 If prehistoric or historic-era archaeological resources are encountered during Project implementation, the Project proponents shall immediately cease all construction activity within 50 feet of the find and create a 50-foot buffer area for avoidance.
-The archaeological monitor shall notify the Project's cultural resources principal investigator immediately, and the principal investigator shall, in turn, notify the CPUC and their appointed professional archaeologist.
+The archaeological monitor shall notify the Project's cultural resources principal investigator immediately, and the principal investigator shall, in turn, notify the CPUC-and their appointed professional archaeologist.
 If an archaeological monitor is not present at the time of the find, Project proponent's environmental inspector or construction supervisor shall make the notifications.
 The Project's cultural resources principal investigator shall inspect the find within 24 hours of discovery and notify the CPUC of their initial assessment.
 Prehistoric archaeological materials might include obsidian and chert flaked-stone tools (e.g., projectile points, knives, scrapers) or toolmaking debris; culturally darkened soil ("midden") containing heat-affected rocks, artifacts, or shellfish remains; and stone milling equipment (e.g., mortars, pestles, handstones, or milling slabs); and battered stone tools, such as hammerstones and pitted stones.
 Historic-era materials might include building or structure footings and walls, and deposits of metal, glass, and/or ceramic refuse.